 Long hailed for its healing properties, the Aloe Vera plant is also great for removing formaldehyde from your home.
-Aloe Vera is extremely easy to care for, simply requiring sunlight and occasional watering.
+Aloe Vera is extremely easy to care for, simply requiring bright indirect light and occasional watering.

 Also praised for its ability to eliminate formaldehyde, the Bamboo Palm is a lush plant that will give your home a tropical feeling.
 This palm variety needs very little light to grow and reaches between 4 to 12 feet in height in maturity.
 Simply water the plant when the soil feels dry and voila!
 You now have a little piece of paradise (and cleaner air) right inside your very own home.

 Hailed as one of the most popular fern cultivars on the market, this air purifying plant is perfect for indoor growing during the winter months.
 Considering that the Boston Fern is native to the rainforest, the more humidity the better for this tropical plant!
 Be sure to keep this fern’s soil moist, or it will begin to lose its radiant, green color.
 The Boston Fern is wonderful at eliminating formaldehyde within the household, and if planted outside will rid the soil of a variety of heavy metals.